thegetty/ancient-glass/content/catalogue/cat-4.md

 Dark blue ground; opaque yellow and green decoration.
 A flattened coil forms a rudimentary uneven rim-disk; cylindrical neck, tapering toward the body; lentoid body.
 Two green loop handles extend from lower neck to the shoulder.

 An unmarvered yellow thread is wound around the rim.
-One yellow and one green marvered threads are spirally wound 4 times around the body and dragged up and down 12 times to form a loosely rendered feathered pattern.
+One yellow and one green thread—both marvered—are spirally wound 4 times around the body and dragged up and down 12 times to form a loosely rendered feathered pattern.

 ## Comments and Comparanda